-The frequency precision of the SC5305A's 10 MHz TCXO is set by the device internally.
+The frequency precision of the SC5406B's 10 MHz TCXO is set by the device internally.
 The device writes the factory calibrated value to the reference DAC on power-up.
 This value is an unsigned 16-bit number stored in the EEPROM (see the calibration EEPROM map).
 The user may choose to write a different value to the reference DAC by accessing the REFERENCE_DAC (0x17) register.
-Command data is 16 bits maximum.
+This register has two data bytes to hold the 16-bit word.

-Setting Spectral Inversion in the IF
+Setting Spectral Inversion in the RF

-The default IF spectral polarity is the same as that of the RF input.
-However, should there be a need to invert the IF spectrum with respect to the RF spectrum, the register IF_INVERT_SETTING (0x1D) is used for that purpose.
+The default RF spectral polarity is the same as that of the IF input.
+However, should there be a need to invert the RF spectrum with respect to the IF spectrum, the register IF_INVERT_SETTING (0x1D) is used for that purpose.
 This register contains one data byte.
 Setting bit 0 high will enable inversion.